-I tried the whdload version on my SX1 CD32 setup and the first thing i did was find the first shortcut, exactly where i remembered it would be, last time i played the Amiga version was in the late 80s.
-Secrets and cheats is not a thing i am good at but in this game i remember both the keyboard/text cheat and where all the warpzones/secrets are, or if not all i still remember so many of them that i got the feeling i had recently played the game.
+I tried the WHDload version on my SX1 CD32 setup and the first thing i did was find the first shortcut, exactly where i remembered it would be, last time i played the Amiga version was in the late 80s.
+Secrets and cheats is not a thing i am good at but in this game, i remember both the keyboard/text cheats and where all the warp zones/secrets are, or if not all i still remember so many of them that i got the feeling i had recently played the game.

-If this means it is a good game or a bad game in terms of design is debatable but i personally think that if i can remember where a secret is after 20+ years then it is a good designed game.
+If this means it is a good game or a bad game in terms of design is debatable but i personally think that if i can remember where a secret is after 20+ years then it is a well-designed game.

 The game has a few great ideas like when you fight a boss you get eaten by it and has to take it down from the inside, ingenious!.
 The gameplay stays the same throughout the game but the graphics style changes frequently so you always want to get to the next level to see what kind of design/scheme is used there.

-Yes i got 3 versions of the game, 2 different box editions but floppies from 3 different versions as a friend of mine handed me his “The Hitsquad” edition floppy when he decided to leave the Amiga scene back in the late 90s.
+Yes, i got 3 versions of the game, 2 different box editions but floppies from 3 different versions as a friend of mine handed me him “The Hitsquad” edition floppy when he decided to leave the Amiga scene back in the late 90s.

-So what was my opinion after a evening of this chicken game named after a huge island on the other side of the world? , well, for starters
+So what was my opinion after an evening of this chicken game named after a huge island on the other side of the world? , well, for starters

 - i could still hear that god damn theme song when i closed my eyes!
 (The day after!).